-Students that fail to meet the 2.0 GPA requirement for undergraduates, or 3.0 for graduates and are active in a course when the student's record is reviewed will be administratively withdrawn from the course and placed in Dismissed status.
-Students who are withdrawn from the University will be neither academically nor financially responsible for any pre-registered courses.
-Students may reapply for admission to the University after 12 months.
-Students are strongly encouraged to demonstrate academic achievement while waiting for eligibility to apply for readmission.
+Students that fail to meet the 2.0 GPA requirement for undergraduates, or 3.0 for graduates and are active in a course when the student's record is reviewed will be administratively withdrawn (grade of AW) from the course and placed in Dismissed status.
+Students who receive an AW will be neither academically nor financially responsible for coursework they receive an AW in or coursework they registered to take in the future.
+Students may reapply to the University after 12 months of being out of attendance, but they must return their original program of study and original modality of enrollment.
+If the student wants to change modality of enrollment, this must be stated in their request for reinstatement.
+Students are strongly encouraged to demonstrate academic achievement while waiting for eligibility to apply for reinstatement to their degree program.